This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-- Allow Turkey breast to thaw in the fridge overnight if frozen.
+- Allow turkey breast to thaw in the fridge overnight if frozen.
 If fresh, skip this step.

 - In a small bowl combine butter, vinegar, orange zest, and orange juice.
 Refrigerate for 15 minutes.

-- Remove Turkey breast from the fridge and pat dry with paper towels.
+- Remove turkey breast from the fridge and pat dry with paper towels.

 - Fill the auger with your favorite pellets.
 I suggest hickory for this recipe.